 B-but I thought chans are rally hard-core places filled hard-core trolls.
 But look, being a newfag I have defeated the whole fucking place with two messages.
 If in reality you all are such pussies, maybe you should adopt some Code of Conduct?

-it was supposed to be a "exchange of thoughts" kind of thread but devolved into tech support
+? it was a shit thread in the first place faggot it was supposed to be a "exchange of thoughts" kind of thread but devolved into tech support you didn't defeat shit, go back to whatever shitty containment zone you came from

 Not even gonna happen, and it's not all that useful anyways.
 The US government still keeps paper copies and floppy disks of top secret information under lock and key.
 It's not like you can just SSH into some server somewhere with a login banner that says "top secret do not steal".
 I'm not sure how you think this shit works.
 If you were to hack into the computers of some smaller agency, you'd most likely find nothing but mundane shit, and if you touched it you'd probably be fucking with public-facing services and inconveniencing civilians.